Respiratory Therapy

 Program Information

-For a Program Information Packet showing descriptions of each option, course descriptions, lists of course sequences, and the cost of books, tools, uniforms, fees, and other expenses, go online to https://www.isu.edu/respiratorytherapy/program-handbook--forms/.
+For a Program Information Packet that includes descriptions of each option, course descriptions, lists of course sequences, and the costs of books, tools, uniforms, fees, and other expenses, go to https://www.isu.edu/respiratorytherapy/program-handbook--forms/.

 Each course must be completed with a C or better before the student can progress in the program.